Kotlin/KEEP/proposals/KEEP-0458-power-assert-explanation.md

 will be [added automatically](#runtime-dependency), but this behavior is [not yet supported](https://youtrack.jetbrains.com/issue/KT-85250).

-If you want to experiment with Power-Assert before 2.4.0-Beta2 is released, check out this [Github project][power-assert-examples], which is built against a development version of Kotlin.
+If you want to quickly experiment with Power-Assert and see some use cases, check out this [Github project][power-assert-examples], which contains the following use cases as complete examples.

 Here are some examples of what you could build!